When a crying child is a sign of good parenting

 So imagine you are on a bike ride with a friend.
 They take a corner too fast and fall.
 They scream and cry.
 It looks and sounds a bit different than if a child fell and got hurt, but they are definitely upset.

 The first thing most of us would do is go over to them and see if they are OK.
 We’d ask: “Where are you hurt?”
 If medical attention was obviously needed, we’d act.
-Otherwise, we’d give them a minute to figure out how badly they were hurt, and we’d try to understand what happened: “It seemed like you turned a bit hard into the corner and the wheel slipped out from under you?”
+Otherwise, we’d give them a minute to figure out how badly they were hurt.
+We’d try to understand what happened: “It seemed like you turned a bit hard into the corner and the wheel slipped out from under you?”
 If our friend doesn’t seem physically injured but is still obviously upset, we might say “That must have been really scary!” and if our friend really had been scared, they might even cry a bit harder when we say it.

 But I can’t imagine anyone telling an adult friend in this situation: “Oh, you’re OK!
 Look, it’s barely even a scrape!
 There’s nothing to cry about!”